jliu70/adafruit.usedgoodies.com/docs/glossary/connectors.md

 Depends on what boards you already have

 - Adafruit boards usualy have some form of STEMMA / STEMMA QT connector
-    - completely cross-compatible with Sparkfun QWIIC
+    - STEMMA QT is completely cross-compatible with Sparkfun QWIIC
+    - STEMMA is completely different from STEMMA QT/QWIIC, aims to be compatible with Grove I2C
 - Seeed Grove connectors work with multiple platforms
     - Arduino
     - Raspberry Pi